khalid-hussain/shaheen/chap3.md

 "I believe the merchants of Granada and Castile travel these roads unimpeded.
 However, the plan that I have thought-out should be successful to a certain extent.
-Order 20 of your horsemen to get ready and instruct them to stay behind us and when we increase our coach's speed on nearing Granada's border, then, they should act as if they are trying to intercept us.
+Order twenty of your horsemen to get ready and instruct them to stay behind us and when we increase our coach's speed on nearing Granada's border, then, they should act as if they are trying to intercept us.
 When the soldiers at Granada's check post see that the Christians are trying to